Kankoda/website/collections/_licensekit-features/binary-licenses.md

 ---
 title: Binary Licenses
-hero: /assets/heros/licensekit/binary.png
+hero-emoji: 🧑🏽‍💻
-description: LicenseKit lets you define licenses with source code.
+description: LicenseKit can compile licenses into the product binary
 ---

+## Binary licenses

-[LicenseKit's](/licensekit) binary licenses is a great alternative when you need to ship your licenses with your product.
-Licenses are compiled into binary code and can be validated even when offline.
+[LicenseKit's](/licensekit) can compile licenses into the product binary.
+This is a great alternative when you need to ship your licenses together with your product, e.g. to be validated even when offline.

 ## How does it work?

-Binary licenses may sound complicated, but is actually very easy.
-You just define your licenses with source code and pass it into the license engine when you set up LicenseKit.
+This may sound complicated, but is actually very easy.
+You just define your licenses with code that is compiled into the binary as part of building your product.

-Since binary licenses are built into the product binary, you must release new product versions to add, remove and edit licenses.
+Since binary licenses are compiled into the binary, you must release new versions of your software to add, remove and edit licenses.

-## License expiration

 You can choose if a license should expire on its expiration date, or if you want your customer to be able to keep using it in all versions where the license was active.

-The model you choose really depends on your business model.
-Companies like Sketch let you use expired licenses, with hope that new features will make you renew your license.